 The cost to implement Option 2 will be higher than Option 1, since the subsidy represents an out-of-pocket cost to the employer.
 However, Option 2 provides a very tax-efficient way, from the standpoint of both the employer and the employee, to improve an employee compensation package.
 Providing a transit/vanpool subsidy is more cost-effective than providing a salary increase of the same amount.
-As shown in the figure, comparing the after-tax value of a \$100 per month transit subsidy versus a \$100 per month pay increase, the employer and the employee both come out well ahead with the transit subsidy.
+As shown in the figure, comparing the after-tax value of a \$100 per month transit subsidy versus a \$100 per month pay apply to transit, vanpooling, and bicycling.